ATGass/School_District_Analysis/README.md

 #### Scores by School Spending
 * Thomas High School went from a $630 - $644 school to a greater than $645 school.
+ * This change occured due to 9th graders not being included in the student count since their scores were not counted.
 * Due to the change, metrics scores and percentages increased for the $645+ schools and decreased for the $630 - $644 schools.
 * Included: